 Step 2: Am I Good Enough?
 Where Can I Improve?

-Only a few elite wordsmiths know how to consistently make six figures as a freelance writer.
+Only experienced wordsmiths will consistently make six figures as freelance writers.
 But this isn’t something that should put you off.
 Every writer must start somewhere, and the rest is all about gaining experience.

 But how do you gain experience as a writer?
 Simple – by writing.

 We’re not going to tell you how many words you should be writing per day (most of the biggest writers average 1,000 words).
 Just be aware of what you can do well and where you are lacking.

 Starting off by taking long-term, hourly contracts may be the best way to get used to creating content constantly.
 These aren’t always well-paying jobs, but they definitely guarantee you regular work.
 This will help you improve your craft, especially if you have a great editor pointing out your faults.